 Employees can receive their information via the water cooler or by you.
-I highly recommend you feel comfortable being transparent with what’s happening in the company and ongoing projects.
+I highly recommend you feel comfortable being transparent about what’s happening in the company and ongoing projects.
 If they hear what’s going on about the company via the grapevine, it’s diluted and probably includes incorrect information.

 Even when you think you have told them already, tell them again, though in a different format, to ensure that everyone is on board with what they need to know.
-Some employees give you immediate feedback on what you said and many don’t.
-By engaging them with consistent communication, you give them time to respond which allows you to know how they have assimilated the information and what they plan to do with it.
+Some employees give you immediate feedback on what you said, and many don’t.
+By engaging them in consistent communication, you give them time to respond which allows you to know how they have assimilated the information and what they plan to do with it.

 When you know your employees, you know how they receive information.
 Who becomes anxious when there is a change (even small ones) and who needs to ask tons of questions for clarity, or who processes it quickly and need to move forward.
 That’s who they are and being mindful of each person’s style helps you become more effective in coaching and managing them.